 Putting the Squeeze on Juice

-allowing kids to drink excessive amounts of juice is a recipe for poor
+When you hear the phrase "All things in moderation," fruit juice probably doesn't come to mind, but most pediatricians caution parents that allowing kids to drink excessive amounts of juice is a recipe for poor health.

 The Dangers of Excess Juice